 Here’s a brief guide to getting started with your Moscow expat life, from where to go for visa and banking information to handling Russian business culture and managing culture shock.

-If you’ve just landed in Moscow, it’s tempting to start exploring, but there are some essential tasks to get through first.
+If you’re just starting your expat life in Moscow, it’s tempting to start exploring, but there are some essential tasks to get through first.
 Our channels offer a wealth of important information and advice.

 Visas and bank accounts

 If you haven’t done it already, sorting out your residence visa and registration is an essential first step.
 We also have information on Russian migration policy.
-Another essential step is to start banking in Moscow.
+Another essential step in the expat life is to start banking in Moscow.
 Visit our Banking section for details and keeping updated with news from the financial world.

 So you have your visa and bank account.
 Now you need to find a place to stay.
 Read Expatica’s guide on the history of buildings and apartments in Moscow.
 Know the process of buying a home in Moscow, Expatica helps you to do the research and decide on the best housing option.
 For basic guides to renting and buying in Moscow, visit our Housing sections.

-The education system in Russia is another important point for you to consider when moving to Moscow with your family.
+The education system in Russia is another important point for you to consider as part of the expat life in Moscow with your family.
 You’ll need to decide on local or international education for your children and pick a school.
 Visit our Education section to find out about international schooling in Moscow.

 If you have young children, you may need to enroll them in a daycare center or hire an au pair.
 Expatica’s Kids section will help you to find suitable childcare.
 Students should visit our Higher Education.